Department:Cambridge School of Art

 Becky is an illustrator and author of comics and picturebooks.
 She began her academic training as a student of literature and art history at the University of York, but continued to make paintings, drawings and comics alongside her studies.

-Becky's study examines how conventions that have evolved to communicate effectively in one setting can be used as mechanisms for storytelling in a different context.
-Taking reflective, experimental practice as a method for research, she uses the process of combining the conventions of comics and picturebooks as a site for developing a nuanced understanding of the pragmatics of multimodal narrative.
-In doing so, her study demonstrates and analyses the analogical processes involved in making, reading and categorising such literature.
+Becky's doctoral research examines how conventions that have evolved to communicate effectively in one setting can be used as mechanisms for storytelling in a different context.
+Taking reflective, experimental practice as a method for research, she uses the process of combining the conventions of comics and picturebooks as a site for developing a nuanced understanding of multimodal narrative.

 Palmer, B (2014).
 'Combining the rhythms of comics and picturebooks: thoughts and experiments'.
 Journal of Graphic Novels and Comics 5(3): 297-310.